Information & Hours

 Safety

-Staff undergo yearly in-service on safety and emergency procedures training.
+Staff undergo yearly in-service trainings on safety and emergency procedures.
 All staff follow the District’s emergency plan regarding fire drills, tornadoes, bomb threats, school closings, etc. Kids Club staff and students practice drills quarterly.

 Reporting Suspected Child Abuse